DC Improv: Frequently Asked Questions / Policies

 You can buy tickets to any DC Improv show through this website, at any time of day.
 But if you want to buy your tickets (or a gift card, etc.) in person or over the phone, here are the times you can generally reach us.
-(Please note that COVID has jacked up the regular schedule -- call ahead before heading to the club.)
+(Please note that this schedule can change on very short notice; you can always call ahead to make sure we're open before heading to the club.)

 - Monday: Closed

-- Saturday and Sunday: Noon to 9 p.m.
-Please note that the box office may be closed on Sunday if no evening show is scheduled.
+- Please note that the box office may be closed on any day that no evening show is scheduled.

 What's the deal with the two-item minimum?

 The Improv (like most comedy clubs) requires that you purchase two items from the menu when you come to see a show.
 This can be any combination of food, drinks, coffee or dessert.

 What's the earliest I can get in to the club?

 Check your receipt for the "doors open" time.
 If customers arrive before that time, they will form a line to enter the venue when doors open.